 Students previously accelerated into a Unit 1/2 sequence are not automatically accelerated into a Unit 3/4 sequence.
-For students wishing to accelerate into VCE Units 3/4 at Year 11 following acceleration into Units 1/2 level at Year 10, must maintain a High - Very High average and gain the endorsement of their Unit 1/2 teacher.
+Students wishing to accelerate into VCE Units 3/4 at Year 11 following acceleration into Units 1/2 level at Year 10, must maintain results equivalent to their peers in that class and gain the endorsement of their Unit 1/2 teacher.
 Students also need to achieve 'consistently' for learning habits.